 Make a Plan

-If you schedule some time each week for a workout.
-It will help your motivation and make it more likely you stay in shape.
+Schedule time each week for a workout.
+Invite others to join you.
+This will help your motivation and make help you stay in a routine.

 Stay In Shape With Winter Workouts